Paudie O'Donoghue: Senior

 There would be no success for the next few seasons as back-to-back Munster final losses to Cork in 1966 and 1967.

 After losing out the previous two season O' Donoghue picked up his third Munster medal after a 1-21 to 3-08 win over Cork in the final.
 In a novel All-Ireland semi-final Kerry faced Longford.
 In a close clash the Munster men did enough to end on the right side of a 2-13 to 2-11 scoreline.
-This seen O'Donoghue line out in his third All-Ireland final with Kerry's foes from the early part of the decade Down.
+This saw O'Donoghue line out in his third All-Ireland final with Kerry's foes from the early part of the decade Down.
 The title sent North once more after a 2-12 to 1-13 win and O'Donoghue was an All-Ireland Runner-up for the third time.

 During the 1968–69 National Football League O'Donoghue lined out in his first final as Kerry faced New York.
 A replay was needed where O'Donoghue picked up his first winners medal after a 2-21 to 2-12 win.

 In the championship straightforward wins over Waterford and Cork seen O'Donoghue pick up his fourth Munster title in six seasons.
 In the All-Ireland semi-final Kerry faced Mayo.
 They got over the line by the bar minimum on a 0-14 to 1-10 scoreline.
 This seen Kerry back in another All-Ireland final this time against Offaly.
-After being on the losing side three times 0-10 to 0-07 win seen O'Donoghue finally get his hands on an All-Ireland senior medal to add to his Minor and Under 21 titles.
+After being on the losing side three times 0-10 to 0-07 win saw O'Donoghue finally get his hands on an All-Ireland senior medal to add to his Minor and Under 21 titles.

 O'Donoghue picked up his fifth Munster title with little fuss after wins over Limerick and Cork.
 In the All-Ireland semi-final Paudie and co faced Ulster champions Derry.
 While Kerry had struggled with Ulster teams in the 60s they made light work of the Derry men winning on a 0-23 to 0-10.
 For the second season in a row, it was a Munster v Leinster final as the Kingdom faced Meath.
 Kerry won convincingly on a 2-19 to 0-18 scoreline with late goals by Din Joe Crowley and Mick Gleeson.
 It was O'Donoghue's second and final All-Ireland medal.